 Why is Demurrage Charged?

-Demurrage fees incentivize the return of carrier equipment, i.e. shipping containers.
+Demurrage fees are applied by a shipping carrier to incentivize the return of carrier equipment, i.e. shipping containers, once containers are off-loaded at port.
 Container availability has been scare since the 2020 pandemic.
-The longer a container languishes with the shipper, the less money it produces for the carrier.
+The longer a container languishes at port, the less money it produces for the carrier.
 Shippers receive on average 7 free days to move the container from port.

 Difference Between Demurrage & Port Storage

-Carriers offer an average of 7 free days after arrival at port.
+Carriers offer an average of 7 free days after arrival at port, before demurrage fees activate.

-Containers parked at the port consume valuable yard space at port, which impedes productivity.
+Containers parked at the port consume valuable yard space, which impedes productivity.
 This in turn, catalyzes congestion issues.
 Port yards need storage space and equipment to revolve in and out as quickly as possible, to make room for new shipments coming into port.
 Port storage fees, therefore, incentivize shippers to move with haste.
 Again, ports typically offer 3 days of free time.

 Pay Your Carrier